An Analogy for the Psychedelic Experience and the Potential of Virtual Reality

 So how does this apply to virtual reality?
 Virtual reality is another method of straying away from the spaceship of normal sober reality.
 For example, Japan’s population is in decline, and while I can’t remember the exact numbers, an obscenely high number of people over the age of 18 are single and virgins.
 It’s been speculated that this is because of the introduction of VR to mass culture.
 Why spend time going out into the world and risk facing rejection when you can put on a pair of goggles and experience the human-like intimacy of dating from the comfort of home?
 The individuals making up this statistic have been had by VR in the same way as someone who has taken too much LSD.
-They have cut the tether and are lost somewhere in between this reality and that one.
+They have cut the tether and are lost somewhere in between this reality and another.

 However, the rewards may be worth the risk.
 Take for example a war veteran with post-traumatic stress disorder (PTSD).
-With the help of virtual reality, the patient can alter their concept of reality, essentially overwriting their post-traumatic truth with a better one.
+With the help of virtual reality, the patient can alter their concept of reality, overwriting their post-traumatic truth with a kinder one.
 The human brain can be rewired – mindfulness and meditation have shown us that.
 But VR will take this phenomenon to a completely new level.

 The 1960's birthed Steve Jobs, Aldous Huxley, Jimi Hendrix, and others who have - to this day - marked our collective identity.
 These are profound and lasting cultural shifts.
 Psychedelics were the virtual reality of the 60’s and headsets are the virtual reality of the 2010's.
 I think we can expect the same cultural shift to take place once virtual reality reaches the masses.

 I wouldn't be me if I didn't generalize to some intrinsic truth about life.
-LSD showed us that our concept of reality is malleable, which was most famously done by Renee Descartes in The Meditations: doubts can be raised as to the accuracy and validity of what we deem to be normal sober reality.
+LSD showed us that any concept of reality is malleable, which was most famously done by Renee Descartes in The Meditations: doubts can be raised as to the accuracy and validity of what we deem to be normal sober reality.
 Virtual reality allows us to choose what we want our reality to be.
 I think we should - but cautiously.